VROOM-Project/vroom/docs/API.md

 ## Matrices

-The `matrices` object allows to define a (non-empty) custom travel-time matrix per vehicle profile.
-Each matrix is an array of arrays of unsigned integers filed under the `profile` and then `durations` keys.
-Example of describing different matrices for different vehicle profiles:
+The `matrices` object allows to input (non-empty) custom matrices for each vehicle profile.
+Each matrix is an array of arrays of unsigned integers filed under the `profile` key, then under:

+- `durations` for a custom travel-time matrix that will be used for all checks against timing constraints;
+- `costs` for a custom cost matrix that will be used within all route cost evaluations.

+If only the `durations` value is provided, it's implied that it should also be used for costs evaluations.

+Example of describing different matrices for different vehicle
+profiles:

 ```
 "matrices": {